rancher/elemental/docs/customizing.md

         config-dir: "/run/initramfs/live/elemental.conf.d"
 ```

-Elemental Teal live ISOs, when booted, the ISO root is mounted at `/run/initramfs/live`.
+Elemental Teal live ISOs, when booted, have the ISO root mounted at `/run/initramfs/live`.
-So in that case, the ISO should contain the custom elemental client configuration file
+So in that case, the ISO will contain the custom elemental client configuration file
 as `/elemental.conf.d/config.yaml`.

 #### Adding additional cloud-init files at boot

 In order to include additional cloud-init files during the installation they need
 to be added to the installation data into the MachineRegistration resource.
 More specific
-the `config-urls` field it used for this exact purpose.
+the `config-urls` field is used for this exact purpose.
 See [MachineRegistration reference](../machineregistration-reference) page.

 `config-urls` is a list of string literals where each item is an http url pointing to a
 cloud-init file or a local path of a cloud init file.
 Note the local path is evaluated at the
 time of execution by the installation media, hence the local path must exist within
 the installation media, commonly an ISO image.

-Elemental Teal live ISOs, when booted, the ISO root is mounted at `/run/initramfs/live`,
+Since in Elemental Teal live systems the ISO root is mounted at `/run/initramfs/live`,
-so the local paths for `config-url` in MachineRegistrations are likely to point there.
+the local paths for `config-url` in MachineRegistrations are likely to point there.
 See the example below:

 ```yaml